 In view of the growing importance of compliance in the supply chain, for example, ensuring legal compliance by subcontractors, we are bolstering our initiatives to raise employee awareness of securing compliance in subcontracting agreements.

-We established the NTT Communications Group Hotline, which is accessible to all employees across the NTT Communications Group.Additionally, the NTT Group operates an external contact point for consultation and reporting, staffed by lawyers, to foster an open corporate culture.
+We established the NTT Communications Group Hotline,which is accessible to all employees across the Group.Additionally, the NTT Group operates an external contact point for consultation and reporting, staffed by lawyers, to foster an open corporate culture.

-The Compliance Office responded appropriately to these reports after investigating the facts and implemented the necessary actions to prevent recurrence.
+In fiscal 2019, a total of 87 incidents related to the NTT Communications Group were reported through these two channels in Japan.
+The Compliance Office responded appropriately to the reports after investigating the facts and implemented the necessary actions to prevent recurrence.

 Respect for Human Rights